|

 to Know About Sex, his fourth feature film, is a disjointed, erratic

-Seeing as the film's main objective and function is to draw attention to
+Seeing as the film's main objective is to draw attention to taboos and

-taboos and mock what Allen argues is society's contemporary sexual
+mock what Allen argues is society's contemporary sexual oppression,

-oppression, whatever relevance it retains today is mainly as a document
+whatever relevance it retains today is mainly as a document of Allen's

-of Allen's development as a filmmaker - plus a few genuine laughs and
+development as a filmmaker – plus a few genuine laughs and fragments of

-fragments of great writing.
-As a whole, the movie will have limited
+great writing.
+As a whole, the movie will have limited meaning or value

-meaning or value for today's audiences.
-The fetishes discussed, and
+for modern audiences.
+The fetishes discussed, and the ostensible

-ostensible controversy created by this, seems forced and stilted today
+controversy created by them, seem forced and stilted today (particularly

-occasionally does reveal bits of classic comedy and/or satire, the
+reveals bits of classic comedy and/or satire, the effect is intrinsic

-effect is intrinsic and timeless.
-The opening segment is particularly
+and timeless.
+The opening segment is particularly funny, with Allen

-funny, with Allen perfectly cast as a sexually frustrated court jester,
+perfectly cast as a sexually frustrated court jester.
+And the final

-and the final vignette, illustrating how the male body works, from a
+vignette, illustrating how the male body works, from a sci-fi/military

 |